The Role of Data Centers in an Interconnected World

 The greater accessibility, robust, resilient and secure network along with DE-CIXs best-in-class Services makes us the number one choice for Interconnection in the Country.

-Data Center and Interconnection
+Data Center & Interconnection

 Connectivity is probably the first thing that comes to mind when you hear the terms Data Center and Interconnection.
 Allowing connections between data centers is the most basic definition of this term.